Skip Navigation

 Bordeaux winery

-The main industry and activity in Bordeaux is wine.
+The main business sector in and around Bordeaux is wine.
 With over 117,000 hectares of vineyards, 57 appellations, 9,000 wine-producing châteaux, 13,000 grape growers and 400 traders make for annual sales of over 14.5 billion euros and plenty to drink.
 This all results in over 700 million bottles a year, which range from some very cheap wine to some of the most expensive in the world.
 The five first growth châteaux are:

 Old Town

-• Basilica of Saint-Seurin is the oldest church in Bordeaux built in the 6th century.
+• Basilica of Saint-Seurin is the oldest church in Bordeaux and was built in the 6th century.

 Museums